CS180-Lyf180/CS180-Lyf180-Project/README.md

 - **Habit Tracking**
   Integrate healthy habits into your routine and check them off daily.

+- **Journal Entries with Smart Suggestions**
+  Have access to a smart suggestion tool that generates personalized suggestions based on your mood and journal entries.

 - **Engagement Streaks**
   Stay motivated with streak counters that reflect your ongoing efforts.